AfOx Visiting Fellowship Programme

 AfOx Visiting Fellowship Partners:

 A number of the AfOx fellowships are offered in collaboration with key partners at the University of Oxford.
-These include TORCH, Oxford Department for International Development, The Law Faculty, The Mathematical Institute, The Refugee Studies Centre and the African Studies Centre.
+These include TORCH, Oxford Department for International Development, The Law Faculty, The Mathematical Institute, The Refugee Studies Centre, the African Studies Centre, and Improving Equitable Access to Healthcare.

 This AfOx Mathematics fellowship aims to connect a research-active mathematician based at an African institution to faculty based at the Mathematical Institute at the University of Oxford.